tkdevops-commit/CentralHub/README.md

 # CentralHub

-CentralHub is a small personal web-based application build aimed at optimizing employee productivity and limiting employee access to sensitive customer information by integrating key functionalities from data aggregated across various business applications into a single access point.
+CentralHub is a small personal web-based application build aimed at optimizing employee productivity and limiting employee access to sensitive customer information by integrating specific key functionalities from data aggregated across various business applications into a single access point.
 This application enables employees to effectively manage tasks, compute date intervals, record essential information in real-time and provide interval payment scheduling thereby streamlining workflows, ensuring accuracy and enhancing overall operational efficiency.

 Built only using HTML, CSS and JS.